tr11-com/blog/clgthi17t000009l74yvz3ex1.md

 mastodon.stream_user(handle_mention)
 ```

-In the next blog post, we'll talk about **making a bot with GPT3 and connecting it to Mastodon**!
+In the next blog post, we'll make a bot with much more powerful capabilities, and test one in the wild!

 Before we wrap up, let's take a look at a few tips and tricks for creating a successful Mastodon bot: